 Vitamin B12, also known as cobalamin in technical terminology, is a water-soluble vitamin from the series of vitamin B complexes.
 The body cannot produce vitamin B12 itself.
 Therefore, the intake of the vitamin through food is the only way to supply it to the body.
 Finally, the intestinal mucosa plays a decisive role, because it is from here that the glycoprotein (also called instrinsic factor) formed in the gastric mucosa transports the vitamin into the body1.

 Did you know that the body is able to store vitamin B12 in the liver for several years, the only vitamin capable of doing so1?

 What is the function of vitamin B12 in the body?

-When it comes to the formation of red blood cells (erythrocytes), vitamin B12 also plays another important role.
-Without sufficient vitamin B12, hemoglobin function (red blood pigment) would be inhibited, leading to a slowdown in the transport of oxygen to the target organs, among other things2.
+When it comes to the formation of red blood cells (erythrocytes), vitamin B12 also plays an important role.
+Without sufficient vitamin B12, anemia would occur, i.e., a poverty of red blood cells.
+Among other things, this leads to a poorer oxygen supply to the target organs2.